Kwaku Akowuah, Chair

 Roland Pearson is Managing Director of Capacity Solutions at Enclude.
-He is a leader in international financial sector and enterprise development, with a 30 year track-record of motivating teams and building institutions to deliver commercial value and sustained social and economic impact – most notably two national financial institutions, two regulatory bodies, and an advocacy association.
+He is a leader in international financial sector and enterprise development, with a 30 year track-record of motivating teams and building institutions to deliver commercial value and sustained social and economic impact.
 Other key achievements have included raising and structuring nearly $1 billion of investment and social capital, especially for social enterprise, microfinance, and low-income housing ventures; and successfully starting, cultivating, and divesting from two economic development consulting firms, with multi-disciplinary practices in enterprise development, finance, banking, economics, trade and investment.

 Roland received a MA with Honors in Finance, Economics, Law, and Southern Africa from The Fletcher School of Tufts University, and a BA with Honors in International Relations from Brown University.
-He currently serves as Chairperson of the Fletcher Annual Fund, and is a member the Development Committee at The Fletcher School; Chairperson of the Board of Life Pieces to Masterpieces – a Washington, DC non-profit focused on developing the full potential of African-American boys who come from at-risk communities; and a member of the Brown Alumni Leadership Council.
 Roland has also been a member of the AGE Africa Triathlon team since 2011!

-Astri Kimball is Senior Policy Counsel at Google, focused on working with the US government on Google’s global policy challenges and opportunities.
-Prior to joining Google, Kimball served for six years in the Obama Administration, including the White House and the Overseas Private Investment Corporation.
-In the White House, Kimball was Deputy Director of Cabinet Affairs and then Deputy Counsel to Vice President Biden.
-As a member of the senior management team of OPIC, Kimball focused on President Obama’s Power Africa initiative, impact investing, and opening OPIC’s first office in Asia, in Bangkok.
+Astri Van Dyke is Senior Counsel at Google, focused on working with the US government on Google’s global policy challenges and opportunities.
+Prior to joining Google, she served for six years in the Obama Administration, including the White House and the Overseas Private Investment Corporation.
+In the White House, Van Dyke was Deputy Director of Cabinet Affairs and then Deputy Counsel to Vice President Biden.
+As a member of the senior management team of OPIC, she focused on President Obama’s Power Africa initiative, impact investing, and opening OPIC’s first office in Asia, in Bangkok.

-Kimball previously worked in the International Dispute Resolution and Strategic Counseling practice groups at O’Melveny and Myers, LLP, and at Goldman Sachs in New York.
-Kimball is a term member of the Council on Foreign Relations, co-chair of the Meridian Center Rising Leaders, and a board member of the Washington Foreign Law Society.
-Passionate about girls’ education, she is a member of the Board of Kent Place School in NJ.
+Van Dyke previously worked in the International Dispute Resolution and Strategic Counseling practice groups at O’Melveny and Myers, LLP, and at Goldman Sachs in New York.
+She is a term member of the Council on Foreign Relations, a member of the Meridian Center Rising Leaders Council, and member of the Board of the DC Public Library Foundation.